thephpleague/omnipay/README.md

 ## Feedback

 **Please provide feedback!** We want to make this library useful in as many projects as possible.
-Please raise a Github issue, and point out what you do and don't like, or fork the project and make suggestions. **No issue is too small.**
+Please head on over to the [mailing list](https://groups.google.com/forum/#!forum/omnipay) and point out what you do and don't like, or fork the project and make suggestions. **No issue is too small.**

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/adrianmacneil/omnipay/trend.png)](https://bitdeli.com/free "Bitdeli Badge")